SERIOUS FUN: IRSCL CONGRESS REPORT by Colleen Bazdarich

 (Poetry Ireland News, September/October 2005)

-Scholars of children’s literature from around the world fathered at Trinity College in Dublin this August for the International Research Society for Children’s Literature’s 17th Biennial Congress.
+Scholars of children’s literature from around the world gathered at Trinity College in Dublin this August for the International Research Society for Children’s Literature’s 17th Biennial Congress.
 The Congress, theme Expectations and Experiences: Children, Childhood and Children’s Literature, featured keynote speeches from Irish critic Declan Kiberd, children’s novelist and poet Michael Rosen, art historian Anne Higgonet and poet Paul Muldoon, whose keynote in the last morning of the Congress brilliantly complemented the Poetry Ireland symposium that followed it, Poetry, Children and Childhoods.
 The symposium was led by Morag Styles of the IRSCL and Poetry Ireland’s Jane O’ Hanlon, and included poet, publisher and anthologist Seamus Cashman, poets Rita Ann Higgins and Áine Ní Ghlinn, and scholar Mary Shine Thompson.

 Paul Muldoon’s keynote speech, Hanging out with Narcissus Batt: a reading of poems for children, was what one would expect from the witty, sometimes irreverent poet: a light-hearted and informal mix of humour and gravity that at one moment recounted anecdotes about Muldoon’s own experience with his children, and the next discussed Keats’ idea of negative capability.
 Muldoon stressed the importance of ‘serious fun’ in children’s literature – a kind of playfulness free of condescension, the kind ‘that our friend Joyce was interested in’ – which is embodied in how own poem ‘The Noctuary of Narcissus Batt.’
 Congress-goers were treated to a reading of this poem, an abecedary of animals which rhapsodises on such varied topics as art, criticism, Andrew Marvell and dope dealers.